 Students who attend the University of Utah are required to be fully vaccinated against measles, mumps and rubella (MMR).

 Clinical health sciences students have additional requirements (ie., students rotating in a patient care area).
-COVID-19 vaccinations are a part of those requirements.
 Those students, other than medical or dental students, should contact their individual departments for their requirements.
 Medical and dental student requirements are managed by the main campus Immunization Program Office and questions may be directed to their individual school or the contact information at the bottom of this page.

 To be compliant with the vaccine requirement you must demonstrate: